AU-BCE-EE/ALFAM2-data/README.md

 * `analysis` contains several subdirectories with demo code for reading data in R or Python, calculating averages of weather and slurry properties, and generating some plots
 * `archive` early versions of the database from before this repository was created
 * `contributors` list of indviduals who have contributed data, used for author list
-* `data-ALFAM1` the original ALFAM database, developed by Sven G. Sommer et al., considered "uptake period 1", and read in by `scripts/02/make_database.R`
+* `data-ALFAM1` the original ALFAM database, developed by Sven G. Sommer et al., considered "submission period 1", and read in by `scripts/02/make_database.R`
-* `data-output` output: ALFAM2 database files, with latest version in subdirectory with highest uptake number
+* `data-output` output: ALFAM2 database files, with latest version in subdirectory with highest submission period number
 * `data-submitted` data as submitted by data submitters, in spreadsheet templates, in some cases with data processing etc. by database developers
 * `docs` html logs or summaries of submitted data for checking by submitters or others through this page: <https://au-bce-ee.github.io/ALFAM2-data/>
 * `functions` R functions for building database, some from <https://github.com/sashahafner/jumbled>
 * `headers` detailed description of data file headers (variable names)
 * `logs` various logs created when database is built
 * `scripts` the R scripts that are used directly to build the database
-* `uptake-notes` notes on some submitted files
+* `submission-notes` notes on some submitted files